 When you're in the business of auto lending, collateral recovery can be an expensive and risky endeavor.
 While no lender wants to repossess their borrowers' vehicles, sometimes it's necessary in order to recoup as much of your asset as possible.
 That being said, when you work with third-party recovery partners, it's critical that you ensure they have a documented code of conduct for their agents.
 Because these individuals are dealing directly with your borrowers and are a reflection of your financial institution, proper conduct practices are important to preserve your brand and reputation.
-Every organization will have a policy that is unique to their culture and company rules, but here are 7 examples of some of the prohibited behavior that you should look for in your collateral recovery partners' code of conduct.
+Every organization should have a policy that is unique to their culture and company rules, but here are 7 examples of some of the prohibited behaviors that you should look for in your collateral recovery partners' code of conduct.

 1. False, deceptive, or misleading representative practices

-Your partner's code of conduct should prohibit their agents using any sort of false, deceptive, or misleading representation practices, either verbal or written, during the recovery process, including stating that they are employed by a consumer reporting agency.
+Your partner's code of conduct should prohibit their agents from using any sort of false, deceptive, or misleading representation practices, either verbal or written, during the recovery process, including stating that they are employed by a consumer reporting agency.

 2. Withholding proper disclosure

 Their code of conduct should require proper disclosure of their identity on all telephone conversations with debtors.
 In addition, agents should not cause a telephone to ring or engage a debtor in telephone conversations repeatedly or continuously with the intent to annoy, abuse, or harass any person at the call number.
-It should not be permissible to tell a debtor that calls with continue daily until collateral is surrendered.
+It should not be permissible to tell a debtor that calls will continue daily until the collateral is surrendered.

 3. False affiliations